 She’s the longtime president and CEO of the pro-business Downtown Seattle Association (DSA) — which should provoke severe skepticism among Seattle’s longtime social justice activist community.
 Not only is Joncas a perfect example of the sort of Seattle establishment leader who helped railroad former mayor Mike McGinn out of office and eagerly supported Murray’s bid for mayor last year, she also supported, as head of the DSA, two still-controversial local government initiatives: the deep-bore tunnel project and the draconian anti-panhandling bill that was defeated in 2010 despite strong support from Seattle’s business community.

 The DSA has long been at odds with citizen activist efforts to bring genuine economic justice to Seattle.
-During the 1990s — Seattle’s most prosperous decade yet — the DSA fully supported the so-called “civility laws” championed by Mark Sidran, the notorious city attorney who occupied that office from 1990 to 2002.
-These proposed laws, aimed at banning public urination, public drinking, aggressive panhandling, sleeping in parks, sitting on sidewalks, and driving with a suspended license, would have effectively criminalized homelessness within the Seattle city limits.
+During the 1990s — Seattle’s most prosperous twentieth-century decade — the DSA fully supported the so-called “civility laws” championed by Mark Sidran, the notorious city attorney who occupied that office from 1990 to 2002.
+These proposed laws, aimed at banning public drinking, public urination, aggressive panhandling, sleeping in parks, sitting on sidewalks, and driving with a suspended license, would have effectively criminalized homelessness within the Seattle city limits.

 Joncas became head of the DSA in 1994, at the height of the controversy over Sidran’s draconian legislation.